Doxuno

 TERM AND TERMINATION

-This Agreement shall commence on April 1, 2026 and shall continue until September 30, 2026, unless terminated earlier in accordance with this Agreement.
-Either party may terminate this Agreement by providing fourteen (14) days' written notice to the other party.
-Upon termination, the Client shall pay the Contractor for all Services satisfactorily completed and expenses properly incurred up to the date of termination.
+This Agreement commences on April 1, 2026 and continues until September 30, 2026, unless terminated earlier in accordance with this Agreement.
+Either party may terminate this Agreement on fourteen (14) days' written notice, and either party may terminate immediately for material breach not cured within ten (10) days of written notice.
+On termination, the Client shall pay the Contractor for all Services satisfactorily performed and expenses properly incurred up to the termination date.
+Statutory notice and severance under employment-standards legislation do not apply, as the Contractor is not an employee.

 3.

-The Client shall pay the Contractor a total fee of 45,000.00 CAD for the Services.
-Payment shall be due Net 30 days from invoice date.
-The Contractor shall submit invoices to the Client detailing the Services performed.
-All amounts are exclusive of applicable GST/HST (Registration No. 123456789RT0001).
-The Contractor shall charge and remit GST/HST as required by applicable law.
-The Client shall not be responsible for withholding or remitting any income tax, Canada Pension Plan (CPP) contributions, or Employment Insurance (EI) premiums on behalf of the Contractor.
+The Client shall pay the Contractor a total fee of 45,000.00 CAD for the Services, payable Net 30 days from invoice date.
+The Contractor shall submit invoices detailing the Services performed.
+All amounts are exclusive of applicable GST/HST (Registration No. 123456789RT0001); the Contractor shall charge and remit GST/HST as required by law.
+The Client shall not withhold or remit any income tax, Canada Pension Plan (CPP) contributions, or Employment Insurance (EI) premiums on the Contractor's behalf.

 4.